Dejan Udovičić

-Dejan Udovičić (Дејан Удовичић; born 26 July 1970) is a Serbian professional water polo head coach who currently coaches the U.S. men's national water polo team.
+Dejan Udovičić (Дејан Удовичић; born 26 July 1970) is a Serbian professional water polo head coach who coached the U.S. men's national water polo team, beginning in 2013, and coached the US men's Olympic team at the 2016, 2020, and 2024 Olympics.
 He was named head coach for Serbia in June 2006, after the dissolution of the state union of Serbia and Montenegro.
 As a senior, he played for Partizan Belgrade and VK Beograd, while his coaching career started with Partizan where he stayed for nine seasons (2000-2009).
 His most notable achievement with the club was third place at the 2007 Euroleague Final Four in Milan.
-As its head coach of the Serbia national team, they won gold medals at the 2009 World Aquatics Championships and the 2006 Men's European Water Polo Championship, as well as the 2012 Men's European Water Polo Championship.
+As the head coach of the Serbian national team, they won gold medals at the 2009 World Aquatics Championships and the 2006 Men's European Water Polo Championship, as well as the 2012 Men's European Water Polo Championship.
 He has also steered the national team to a bronze medal at the 2008 Olympics in Beijing.

 Early life

-Dejan and his twin brother Darko began playing water polo in primary school, after a friend of their father's recommended that they tried it out.
-Both were attracted to other sports as well, but in the end decided to stick with water polo.
+Dejan and his twin brother Darko began playing water polo in primary school, after a friend of their father's recommended they try the sport.
+Though both were attracted to and competed in other sports, they decided to focus on water polo.
 At that time, Partizan had top level coaches who had emerged from the famous Yugoslav water polo school headed by Bata Vlaho Orlić (1934-2010).
 One of the top experts was Nikola Stamenić, who saw, early on, Dejan's potential as a player and even as a future coach.
 Dejan went on to play for Partizan with great success and became a member of the national team which he then captained for almost 15 years.
 On the other hand, Darko became the record holder for most games played in of the most successful national water polo teams of all time.
-While Darko ended his career as a player, Dejan decided to try himself as a coach.
+While Darko ended his career as a player, Dejan took up coaching.

+US Head Olympic Coach

+In 2013, Udovičić became head coach of America's Senior National Water Polo Team.
+He served as a U.S. Coach at the 2016 Rio de Janeiro Games, where the U.S. finished 10th, and at the 2020 Tokyo Summer Olympic games where the U.S. finished sixth.
+He was credited with leading the U.S. to a bronze medal at the 2024 Olympics in Paris, the first for the program since 2008.